AaronPlex/PlexOnline/index.md

 <!-- Curriculum Vitae PDF -->
 [![Download Plex's CV](https://img.shields.io/badge/Download-Plex's_CV-blue?style=for-the-badge&logo=adobe)](PlexCV2025.pdf)

 Hi there!
-I am Plex, a PhD student in the [Garrett lab](https://www.garrettlab.com/) in the Plant Pathology Department at the University of Florida.
+I am Plex, a PhD student in the [Garrett lab](https://www.garrettlab.com/) and the [Plant Pathology Department](https://plantpath.ifas.ufl.edu/) at the University of Florida.

 Aaron I. Plex Sulá (Spanish; born in 5 July 1997) is a Guatemalan engineer in agricultural sciences, data scientist, network scientist, and soon a plant pathologist.